Understanding Nominated Personnel for RPA Operators Certificate (ReOC)

 - May 5

-The key roles outlined in the Civil Aviation Safety Authority (CASA) Operations Manual template are:
+The key roles outlined in the Civil Aviation Safety Authority (CASA) Operations Manual template are essential for successful drone operations:

 Chief Executive Officer (CEO)